zenpachi/extract-html-differences/README.md

 1,https://example.com/,https://username:password@test.example.com/
 ```
 # Notes
 - Please use it for your own website without abuse.
+Please note that the use of other websites and applications may violate laws and regulations.
 - A lot of scraping will put a load on the server.
 You can reduce the load by adjusting the number of multi-threads and waiting time.
 - Use of the tool is at your own risk.
 The author takes no responsibility for any damage caused by the use of the tool.